growtainer/growtainer/docs/diy-guide.md

 This guide shows you how to build a self-watering, nutrient-optimized planter using food-grade buckets — perfect for balconies, patios, or water-scarce regions.

-⚠️ Important Note: Modern food-grade buckets are designed to stack tightly, leaving insufficient space for a water reservoir when one bucket sits inside another of the same diameter.

-This guide includes proven workarounds so your system actually works.

 ⏱️ Time: 30–60 minutes
 💰 Cost: ~€5–15 (can be lower with recycled materials) 🔧 Skills: Beginner-friendly

 🧰 Materials & Tools
 You’ll Need:
-2 food-grade plastic buckets (10–20L)
+1 or 2 food-grade plastic buckets (10–20+L)
-✅ Option 1: Outer bucket larger than inner (e.g., 20L outer, 16L inner) — ideal but rare
-❌ Avoid two buckets of identical size unless you add a support system Support for inner bucket (choose one):
+✅ Option 1: use 1 single bucket as planter: build and insert a rost-style seperator betwen substrate & water reserviour ✅ Option 2: stacking 2 buckets for the inner bucket to hold the substrate and serve as seperator ❌ Avoid two buckets of identical size that stack tightly unless you add a support system to allow for suficient distance between buckets for water capacity

-3–5 cm plastic lid or ring from a third bucket 3D-printed substrate grid (Rost) (e.g., Thingiverse #3984315 ) Commercial self-watering insert (e.g., Tymar WR-Ø30 )
+the easiest - and classic option to build is using two 5 gallon bucket with a hight support lid like shown from greenroofgrowers: https://greenroofgrowers.blogspot.com/2008/07/how-make-two-bucket-sub-irrigated.html

+Modern buckets ...and options sold wordwide today are stacking more tightly, so it needs a support / distancer for the inner bucket
+Support for inner bucket (choose one): vertical seperators like shown from https://albopepper.com/self-watering-5-gallon-bucket-planter.php horizontal support ring (taken for example from the lid of the bucket or fixig strap / punched tape

 1 plastic cup (50–100ml, rigid — e.g., yogurt cup) for wicking access
 Drill or soldering tool (for making holes)
 Marker pen